carlslatter16/HumanPassFuzzer/README.md

  * Symbol : number order switch for extra combination
  * Argument support for configuration
  * TUI / toggles for levels of intensity
+ * Single direction l or i etc.. to !

  ## Built With: